 “Every page offers something of tension, humanity, surprise, or even ecstasy”

-Yann Martel is the author of a short story collection, The Facts Behind the Helsinki Roccamatios, and of four novels, Self, Beatrice & Virgil, Life of Pi (for which he was awarded the 2002 Man Booker Prize), and his latest, The High Mountains of Portugal.
+Yann Martel is the author of a short-story collection, The Facts Behind the Helsinki Roccamatios, and four novels: Self, Beatrice & Virgil, Life of Pi (for which he was awarded the 2002 Man Booker Prize), and his latest, The High Mountains of Portugal.
 Life of Pi was adapted for the silver screen by Ang Lee, garnering four Oscars.
 Martel also ran a guerilla book club with Stephen Harper, sending the former prime minister of Canada a book every two weeks for four years.
 The letters that accompanied the books were published as 101 Letters to a Prime Minister.
 Martel lives in Saskatoon, Saskatchewan, with the writer Alice Kuipers, and their four children.